kallisti5/rivian-service-guide/guides/low-voltage/12v-replacement.md

 > TODO photos

   1. Once the batteries are in the vehicle, enter the cabin and perform a hard reset. (hold the left-most steering wheel button and the emergency blinker button)
-  2. Once the vehicle recovers, go into RiDE and perform a 12v low-voltage reset.
+  2. Once the vehicle recovers, go into RiDE to run the "Low Voltage Battery Service"
-     1. As of today, this doesn't seem to do anything on dual battery vehicles.
-A service center might be able to reset it remotely.
+     1. As of today, this doesn't seem to do anything on dual battery vehicles... data is being [collected](https://www.rivianforums.com/forum/threads/need-data-points-low-voltage-battery-service-in-ride-functionality.54145/).